Energy & Fatigue

 Ubiquinol is essential for Energy

 Your body needs Ubiquinol to generate energy.
-It acts within your cells to help naturally increase energy levels.
+It acts within your cells to help naturally support energy levels

 How does it work?

-There are two forms of CoQ10 – ubiquinone, the oxidised form and ubiquinol, the active form.
-Our body must convert ubiquinone into ubiquinol before it can be used to support cellular energy.1
+There are two forms of CoQ10 – ubiquinone, the oxidised form and ubiquinol, the reduced, antioxidant active form.
+Ubiquinol is vital in the production of cellular energy and for antioxidant activity.

 In the mitochondria, Ubiquinol plays a role in transferring electrons to generate cellular energy, known as ATP.
 Its electron transfer ability also makes it a very good antioxidant.